 The importance of a 409A valuation

 Regular 409A valuations are a crucial part of being a startup founder.
-If you want to issue stock options to your employees, getting your company valued is critical to staying compliant with the IRS and ensuring your equity is fair.
+If you want to issue stock options to your employees as deferred compensation, getting your company valued is critical to staying compliant with the IRS and ensuring your company’s equity is fair.